 Cool in the carob tree

 Do the Cats count their blessings?
 Carers cetertainly do: the shade so reliably provided by our two carob trees and by a most dedicated construction team, suspending netting between our enclosures.
 Taxi services to the vet provided for our patients in return for Sanctuary bording and care for strays.
-Volunteers flying into Malta, giving up their holidays to care for Malta's strays during the hottest time of the year.
-Adoptions of care intensive, older Cats for whom carers never would have dared to hope Declining the luxurious power of choosing "your" (?)
-Cat and adopting two kittens unseen from the free family environment with one of our fosterers which othwerwise were bound for a cage in the Sanctuary.
-Or homing a traumatized house Cat instead of a trusting and carefree Sanctuary stray...
-The July beacon of hope for a loving and caring community: when the adoptive parents of ever so friendly, chronically sneezing Lemon discovered he was suffering from leukemia, - they decided to keep him.
+Volunteers flying into Malta from Bavaria and from Japan (!!!!) , giving up their holidays to care for Malta's strays during the hottest time of the year.
+Adoptions of care intensive, older Cats for whom carers never would have dared to hope More July blessings : the lady who declined the luxurious power of choosing "her" (?)
+Cat and instead adopted two kittens unseen, - kitten time in a free foster environment was up and they were bound for a Sanctuary cage .
+Another lady declined the happy option of adopting a carefree,trusting Sanctuary stray, but offered her home to a seriously traumatized house Cat instead.
+The July beacon of hope for a loving and caring community: The adoptive parents of ever so friendly, chronically sneezing Lemon discovered he was suffering from leukemia and, - they decided to keep him.
 Kindness can be learnt.
 Come to the Sanctuary for lessons free of charge.... ;-)